 Staying Hydrated the Blue Zone Way

-People in Blue Zones regularly drink clean water, coffee, tea (particularly green & black), kombucha, and wine, particularly red.
+People in Blue Zones regularly drink lots of clean water.
+They also consume coffee, tea (particularly green & black), kombucha, and wine, particularly red.
 Alcohol, like with most everything regarding the Blue Zone Mediterranean Diet, is ingested in moderation.
-No alcohol is probably best.

 Moderation – The Blue Zone Mediterranean Diet

 Overeating is frowned upon.
 Many Blue Zone people live by the 80% full rule, also called hara hachi bu.
 The general idea is to stop eating when you feel 80% full.
 Of course, consistent, daily exercise (cardio and resistance/weightlifting/isometrics) and balanced lifestyle choices (proper sleep, socializing, spirituality/soul searching, etc.) are also vital to help keep stress and unbalance to a minimum.

 Moderation to maintain minimal stress also includes hobbies.
 Gardening and being out in nature are two common activities.
 Finding a healthy hobby can help one’s body and mind stay active and engaged.